 Question of the Day: Day Nine

 Assume that Firm Z buys varying quantities of labor from a market with many buyers and sellers, and that the laborers hired by this firm are combined with fixed amounts of capital to produce t-shirts with pictures of Sponge Bob on the front.
+In our analysis below, we want to see how many units of labor the firm will hire if they hire labor one unit at a time.

 Assume further that Firm Z has a totally smart economist come up with a production function that tells this firm how many units of shirt can be produced after hiring a certain number of workers.
-The good news though is that this economist also helps Firm Z come up with an equation that allows this firm to know how much there marginal product of labor will be when they hire different amounts of labor.
-That way the firm doesn't have to use the approach we discussed in class (i.e. change in Q divided by change in L) everytime Firm Z wants to know its MPL.

 The production function (described above) and equation for MPL are as follows: